 Martin's role expanded into operations and ultimately to take responsibility for the growing US business.
-He led the integration of the Airtricity Generation Business Unit into the SSE Renewables Division after its sale.
+He led the integration of the Airtricity generation business unit into the SSE Renewables Division after its sale.

-Martin is a non-executive director of Aveillant Ltd, a three-dimensional holographic radar company.
 Martin is a Chartered Engineer and a Fellow of Engineers Ireland and a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce.